A Spectral Quantum Algorithm for Numerical Differentiation and Integration: Overview of the Technical Approach

-To observe how gates must be implemented at the individual qubit level, we wish to express $\ket{\Psi_2}$ in its product state.
-However, $\mathcal{F}_k$ varies with each state therefore requiring it to be written in a different form that may be factored into the product state.
+To observe how gates must be implemented at the individual qubit level, we wish to express $\ket{\Phi_1}$ in its product state.
+Because $\mathcal{F}_k$ varies with each state, it must be written in a different form that may be factored into the product state.
 To that end, we define $\mathcal{F}_k$ as the product: